-Contract Execution and Post-Delegation - A communitybased applicant will be subject to certain post-delegation contractual obligations to operate the gTLD in a manner consistent with the restrictions associated with its community-based designation.
-Material changes to the contract, including changes to the community-based nature of the gTLD and any associated provisions, may only be made with ICANN's approval.
-The determination of whether to approve changes requested by the applicant will be at ICANN's discretion.
-Proposed criteria for approving such changes are the subject of policy discussions.
+Contract Execution and Post-Delegation - A community-based applicant will be subject to certain post-delegation contractual obligations to operate the gTLD in a manner consistent with the restrictions associated with its community-based designation.
+ICANN must approve all material changes to the contract, including changes to community-based nature of the gTLD and any associated provisions.

 Community-based applications are intended to be a narrow category, for applications where there are unambiguous associations among the applicant, the community served, and the applied-for gTLD string.
-Evaluation of an applicant's designation as communitybased will occur only in the event of a contention situation that results in a community priority evaluation.
-However, any applicant designating its application as communitybased will, if the application is approved, be bound by the registry agreement to implement the community-based restrictions it has specified in the application.
+Evaluation of an applicant's designation as community-based will occur only in the event of a contention situation that results in a community priority evaluation.
+However, any applicant designating its application as community-based will, if the application is approved, be bound by the registry agreement to implement the community-based restrictions it has specified in the application.
 This is true even if there are no contending applicants.